MrDevz-7/CodigoFuente_bibliotecaDb/README.md

 * Managing database drivers in an IDE

 It is a foundational academic exercise meant to demonstrate integration between Java and MySQL.

----

-## 💻 For Recruiters

-This repository shows:

-* Ability to work with Java + SQL
-* Understanding of project structure and separation of concerns
-* Proper handling of credentials and repository hygiene
-* Clear documentation for academic and practical purposes

----

-## 📝 Optional Evidence for Students

-You can add screenshots of:

-* Successful connection
-* SQL query output
-* Table structure in MySQL
-* CRUD operations running in IntelliJ

----